-One of Rajasthan’s classic tourist destinations, Bundi is about three hours south of Jaipur.
-The city has particular appeal during the monsoon season when it’s especially peaceful and uncrowded.
-Unlike many places in India, Rajasthan doesn’t receive torrential rain.
-At most, downpours usually last a few hours at a time.
+One of Rajasthan’s most popular tourist destinations, Bundi is three hours south of Jaipur.
+The city is best to visit during the monsoon season since it’s peaceful and uncrowded.
+Unlike a lot of places in India, Rajasthan doesn’t receive overflowing rain.
+The downpours usually last a few hours at a time.
 So you can spend your time wandering through the ancient lanes, past blue homes adorned with paintings, or sitting in a rooftop restaurant overlooking the town.
-Some of the other places that you can visit include sprawling Bundi Palace with its famed miniature paintings, temples, step-wells, and a ramshackle fort.
+Some of the other places that you can visit include sprawling Bundi Palace with its famed miniature paintings, temples, step-wells, and a dilapidated fort.
 You can even try to catch Teej Festival celebrations, usually in August each year, featuring a colourful street parade and fair!

 How to get here: You can make it a road trip since Bundi is only 8 hours away from New Delhi.

 6. Agumbe, Karnataka